wFairmanOlin/ProjectOsprey/pcb_checklist.md

 1. Check physical dimensions of fooptrint against datasheet
 2. Ensure pin numbers are properly oriented
 3. Check num of pins on footprint and part-schematic
-4. Ensure cathode/anode pin number is same on the datasheet, part-schematic, and footprint.
+4. Ensure cathode/anode pin number is same on the datasheet, part-schematic, and footprint

 ## Review Schematic
 1. Make sure all labels are connected and spelled correctly